 Together, we will explore how you got to where you are today, find ways of healing emotional wounds and appreciate and build your strengths.

-Anxiety, depression, relationship stress, difficult family dynamics, career and life changes, and postpartum depression and anxiety
+Anxiety, depression, relationship stress, difficult family dynamics, career and life changes (including difficulty launching), and postpartum depression and anxiety

 I will help you understand the source of your concerns in order to make lasting changes.